RCarizey/RCarizey/README.md

 - 👋 Hi, I’m @RCarizey
 - 👀 I’m new to interested in 3d Printing, Linux, coding, cybersecurity, networking, and system administration
-- 🎸 I've been a musician for years, on bass, drums, and guitar
+- 🎸 I've been a musician for years on bass, drums, piano and guitar
 - 🌱 I’m currently learning about 3d modeling software, raspberry pis, basic front end development, and servers

 <!---